 6. Spiked Red Velvet

 Bananas Foster may have been born in the French Quarter, but you don't have to be in New Orleans to enjoy the classic treat.
-Build these quintessential Nola flavors into your wedding dessert by combining a butter cake with a caramel-and-banana filling.
+Build these quintessential Nola flavors into your wedding dessert by combining a butter cake with a caramel and banana filling, plus rum and cinnamon.

 Dessert doyen Kate Sullivan of New York City's Cake Power loves a caramelized vanilla cake with salted caramel buttercream and whipped dark chocolate ganache.
 Sullivan's creations range in design from multi-tiered cakes with intricate, gilded brocade patterns to confections adorned with woodland flora and fauna.

 Layer a chocolate cake with peanut butter buttercream and chocolate and peanut butter ganache, then top it all off with Reese's Peanut Butter Cups.